John McCain, US war hero and political maverick, dead at 81 - AFP

 "I've known great passions, seen amazing wonders, fought in a war and helped make peace.
 I made a small place for myself in the story of America and the history of my times."

-McCain, who was being treated at his Arizona ranch, was surrounded by his wife Cindy and his family during his final hours.
+McCain, who was being treated at his home in Arizona, was surrounded by his wife Cindy and his family during his final hours.

 "He was a great fire who burned bright, and we lived in his light and warmth," said Meghan McCain, one of the late senator's seven children -- three of them from a previous marriage.